timabell/SlnEditor/README.md

 Easy (to use) Editor for your .NET Solution (.sln) Files.

 This project targets `netstandard2.0` so it can basically be used anywhere you want.
-I've not yet run any performance tests.

 ## 💻 Usage